sapphiredev/plugins/packages/scheduled-tasks/UPGRADING-v9-v10.md

 ## Typed payloads

-You can now use module augmentation to enforce scheduled task payloads to be a specific type.
+The `ScheduledTaskJob` interface has been removed in favor of defining types on `ScheduledTasks`.

+You can define a payload type for a task by using module augmentation on `ScheduledTasks`.
 If the value of the entry is set to `never` in the interface, then the payload will be typed as `unknown`.
 Otherise, it will enforce the provided type for that task.
+Below are some examples.

 Example: the task is defined